mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/examples/ChainedPanels/README.md

 the matrix, but with VirtualDisplay library looking after the pixel mapping to the physical chained panels.

-![Nothing better than a PowerPoint slide to explain](VirtualDisplayGraphic.png)
+![Nothing better than a PowerPoint slide to explain](VirtualDisplayGraphic.png) [Refer to this document](VirtualDisplay.pdf) for the guide on how to use.

 ### Steps to Use ###